Paul Polman, CEO Unilever, updates the Consumer Goods Forum on Deforestation progress in the Sustainability pillar

 Welcome to the Sustainability Pillar of The Consumer Goods Forum

-The Sustainability Pillar is one of the five strategic pillars of The Consumer Goods Forum.
+The Sustainability Pillar is one of the four strategic pillars of The Consumer Goods Forum.
 It will help drive and communicate sustainability improvements throughout the value chain of the consumer goods industry by:

 Addressing sustainability challenges that impact the industry